Beyond the Classroom

 Experiential Programs at UCR and Beyond

-The Education Abroad Program (EAP) is the University of California’s international study program.
-All students are encouraged to build EAP into their UC education.
-The cost of study in the EAP can be close to the cost of studying on campus and is typically far less than the cost of non-UC study abroad programs.
-Business students have participated in EAP across the globe, including Australia, Brazil, China, Ghana, Italy, Japan, Spain and United Kingdom.
+The UCR Education Abroad Office is UCR’s global gateway.
+All UCR students are encouraged to learn abroad as part of their UC education.
+The cost of learning abroad may be equal to or less than studying at UCR.
+Business students have participated in education abroad programs across the globe, including Australia, Brazil, China, Ghana, Italy, Japan, Spain and United Kingdom.
+Explore a variety of programs through the UCR Education Abroad Office:

 Led by Dr. Sean Jasso, business students have the opportunity to spend a week in an intensive seminar abroad, studying country-specific business topics in our Global Study Programs.
 Global Programs is to open to students of all majors – both undergraduate and graduate – to strengthen their resumes and gain international experience through a first-hand look at the most important, dynamic and emerging markets in the world.